Joseph Thomas Walker

 Joseph Thomas Walker (January 26, 1908 – April 29, 1952) was a pioneer in forensic science.
 He earned a doctorate in chemistry from Harvard University in 1933.
 In 1934, he created the Massachusetts State Police Chemical Laboratory, the first statewide crime detection lab in the country, and later, the Chemical Laboratories of the Department of Public Safety, which he ran until his death.
-During that time, Walker developed many of the scientific techniques utilised in modern crime detection.
+During that time, Walker developed many of the scientific techniques utilized in modern crime detection.
 His eulogy in the Journal of Criminal Law and Criminology states "Throughout the world his methods are used, his name is known, and all men benefit."
-Lawyer-turned-mystery-writer Erle Stanley Gardner dedicated the foreword to one of his books to Walker and commented, upon hearing of his death, that Walker was "the greatest real life detective" he had known.
+Lawyer-turned-mystery-writer Erle Stanley Gardner dedicated the foreword to one of his books to Walker and commented, upon hearing of his death, that Walker was "the greatest real life detective he had known."

 Early life and education

 Born in Saint Louis, Missouri, Walker attended Kirkwood High School before earning a BA in chemistry from the University of Illinois in 1930.
 That year, he also took a few graduate courses.
-Soon, however, as the Great Depression worsened, he went back to school.
+Soon, as the Great Depression worsened, he went back to school.
 In 1932, he enrolled in a doctoral program in chemistry at Harvard University and graduated in less than a year.
 Meanwhile, during his undergraduate years at Illinois, he had met and fallen in love with fellow Illini, Lola Jeanette Muns.
 Since the DuPont Fellowship which supported him at Harvard forbade recipients from marrying during their studies, the two were hastily wed in 1932.
-Their life together – which produced two children (Janet in 1935 and Thomas in 1940) - lasted until his death in 1952.
+Their marriage – which produced two children (Janet in 1935 and Thomas in 1940) – lasted until his death in 1952.